cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/060-basic-constructivism.md

 <br>

-Constructivism is a theoretical perspective in international relations that emphasizes the central role of human consciousness, ideas, norms, knowledge, language, symbols, and rules in shaping international politics.
-It contends that structures in world politics are not predetermined by nature, but are socially constructed through collective meaning and understanding.
+**Constructivism** is a theoretical perspective in international relations that emphasizes the central role of human consciousness, ideas, **norms**, knowledge, language, symbols, and rules in shaping international politics.
+It contends that **structures** in world politics are not predetermined by nature, but are socially constructed through collective meaning and understanding.
 Various theories that predated constructivism made similar claims, including Marxism, the English School, and feminist approaches.
 But constructivists spoke more directly to the issues that mattered to neorealists and neoliberal institutionalist about how identity, norms, and culture shape patterns of war and peace.

 Some key tenets and assumptions of constructivism include: